 If you are about to embark on a mobile project, get ready to hear the term “prioritization” thrown at you endlessly.
 From triaging bugs, to planning out your release milestones, mastering prioritization is key to successful mobile app projects.
 Prioritization is the process of attaching a value to a task/feature/scenario and then ordering what gets done based on priority.
+Here at Blue Label Labs we often undertake massive software development projects that span multiple platforms (iOS, Android, Web) and which have numerous end user stories and countless features.
+The key to our ability to successfully deliver projects at this scale is an inherent ability by every Program Manager (PM) on our team to effectively prioritize and order the workflow of development, be it bugs, features, user stories or epics.
+Here are some hard-won tips on how you can approach prioritization in your own software projects.

 When you are planning a mobile app release, you will use prioritization to attach value to the scenarios you are looking to enable with that release.
 You will use these priorities to schedule when specific items are developed and how you prioritize bugs that emerge during development.
 Prioritization allows everybody on your team to understand what is most important and what they should be working on.